sovrynn/ecdo/3-FORECASTING/README.md

 ## Contents

-- `date-and-triggers`: Date and triggers for the next ECDO event.
+- `0-DATE-AND-TRIGGERS`: Date predictions and triggers for the next ECDO event.
 - `case-against`: The best **counterarguments** for why we won't have an impending ECDO event.
 - (Speculative) `shudder`: A vague potential imminent phenomenon that Ethical Skeptic referred to on social media.